 Never underestimate the importance of a strong opening in a novel.
 Readers are impatient these days and will not wait long for something to grab their attention.
 Some editors believe that even a literary novel needs to have a strong “hook” in its opening.
 In my opinion, it never hurts.

 All aspiring novelists should know that an acquisitions editor or reader at a publishing house decides to pass on a manuscript or asks for more based on only about five to ten pages, if they get past the first page.

 Even if you’re going to self-publish, strive for a strong hook and present your best writing in those early pages—it could pull readers in and make them order the book or keep on reading.
-Self-publishing does not mean lowering the standards of good writing.
+Self-publishing a book does not mean lowering the standards of good writing.

 An ideal opening chapter establishes an original voice, introduces the reader to a compelling character(s), shows the setting, and starts with conflict right away.
 It’s a tall order but can definitely be done.
 Check your opening many many times and revise it until you feel it’s the best it can be.